Miloš Ristić, Attorney At Law

 Together with colleagues Zoran Ristic and Aleksandar Ciric, he represented property owners whose property rights were violated by the fact that the local government in which the property is located does not implement the adopted spatial plan for over 60 years, which prevents owners from enjoying all property rights arising from property rights. as an absolute right, and thus participated in the creation of a new jurisprudence, which allows the owners to be compensated in the value of the real estate that there is no such harassment of property rights.
 In that way, the owners of average sized city plots collected about 300,000 euros per plot, which solved their housing issues in a high-quality way, as if they had sold the real estate directly to a private investor.
 The court used the established practice to force the local authorities to complete the expropriation procedure through the court procedure, which began with the adoption of a spatial plan that limits property rights.

-In the proceedings before the Supreme Court of the Republic of Serbia, six of his revisions were adopted, which he submitted as a lawyer, which caused the revocation of final decisions which, as it turned out, violated the rights of his parties and were grossly infringed.
+In the proceedings before the Supreme Court of the Republic of Serbia, eight of his revisions were adopted, which he submitted as an attorney caused the revocation of final and binding judgments which, as it turned out, violated the rights of his parties and were grossly infringed.

-Today, he advises and represents a dozen software companies based in Belgrade and Novi Sad, whose founders are foreign nationals, from Canada, the United States, Bosnia and Herzegovina, Israel, Russia and India.
+Today, he advises and represents a dozen tech companies based in Belgrade and Novi Sad, whose founders are foreign nationals, from Canada, the United States, Germany, Bosnia and Herzegovina, Israel, Russia and India.